eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `illuminate `

 > `Good work.
 You illuminated the 'A Dispensed Torch'.
-Your 'A Dispensed Torch' has 12 power left.`
+Your 'A Dispensed Torch' has 7 power left.`

+> `2` : `The Dark room in the north`

 `look `